andrekramer/lozenge/README.md

 Lozenge is a common symbol in neolythic art such as at Brú na Bóinne.
-This project explores uses and risks of AI models.
+This project explores uses and risks of AI models using dialectic reasoning.
 Related to https://github.com/andrekramer/triskelion but separate.